moveaxlab/nestjs-security/README.md

 ## Authenticating users

-You can authenticate users based on their role (or token type).
+You can authenticate users based on their role (or token type) or based on the permission.
-The library assumes that all access tokens contain a `tokenType` field.
+The library assumes that all access tokens contain a `tokenType` field or a `permissions` array.
 Authentication can be applied on the class level or on the method level.

+### @Authenticated
+The library will check that the token type is equal with one of the roles declared in the decorator

 ```typescript
 import { Authenticated } from "@moveaxlab/nestjs-security";